wangpeng1994/teemo/README.md

 # teemo
-A multithread web crawler in Java.
+A multithread web crawler and using ElasticSearch for data analysis.